richahert/fluent-adapter/README.md

 # preCICE-adapter for the CFD code ANSYS Fluent
-Developed by Bernhard Gatzhammer
+Developed by Bernhard Gatzhammer , Richard Hertrich tried to make an Update

 1. How to build the Fluent-preCICE adapter:
-* Go to tools/adapters/fluent
+* go to the cloned repository

 * Create a subdirectory lnamd64/2ddp/ for serial execution and for parallel execution add a /2ddp_host/ and /2ddp_node/.

+    EDIT: I added these directories to the repository
 * Put the libraries of preCICE and python2.7 (libpython2.7.so) into the lnamd64 folder.
-* Adapt src/makefile line 14 "SOURCES=...": There are several main udf files
+* Adapt user.udf line 1: There are several main udf files
     - fsi_udf.c: For FSI simulations.
 Needs fsi.c.
     - wave_profile_udf.c: For wave simulations with inflow profile.
 Needs wave_profile.c.